Flange Sizing Guide for Pumping MomsFeb 16, 2023

 If the manufacturer does not have the size you need, you may be able to find some third-party sellers of pump parts on Amazon.
 I personally used Maymom for my Spectra and they worked out great.

 You can also look into getting cushion inserts.
 Companies like Medela, BeauGen and Pumpin Pal sell products that might help.

 Take time, do your research, read reviews, and make the decision that is best for you.

-Feel free to reach out to me if you need help.
+Want to put your breastfeeding woes behind you?
 I am available for 1:1 consultations to help find the best way to feed your baby.

 Have questions about starting solids?

 I have you covered!
 Starting Solids 101 is a self-paced digital course that goes over ALL of your solid questions.

 - BLW vs purees

 - What, how much and when to offer solids